huggingface/transformers/examples/research_projects/tapex/README.md

 We provide a fine-tuning script of tapex for TableFV on the TabFact benchmark: [TabFact](https://github.com/wenhuchen/Table-Fact-Checking).

 Here is how to run the script on the TabFact:
+> The default hyper-parameter may allow you to reproduce our reported tapex-base results within the memory budget of 16GB and 1 GPU card.
+If you have more GPU cards, you could reduce `gradient_accumulation_steps` accordingly.
+Note that the `eval_accumulation_steps` is necessary, otherwise GPU memory leaks will occur during the evaluation.

 ```bash
 export EXP_NAME=tabfact_tapex_base